 Description

-Failure to ensure the development of comprehensive safety measures to prevent elopement of a client.
+Failure to ensure the development of comprehensive safety measures to prevent elopement of a client who eloped for six hours and exhibited exit seeking behaviors.

 Unannounced visits were made to Brandywine Assisted Living At Litchfield on February 6, 2020, to conduct an investigation following complaints received through February 25, 2020.